mklarqvist/djinn/README.md

 ![screenshot](DJINN.png)

-Djinn is an open-source C++ library for efficiently storing and analyzing whole-genome genotypes and/or haplotypes.
+Djinn is an open-source single-header C++ library for efficiently storing and analyzing large collections of genotypes and/or haplotypes.

 Unlike previous efforts, the Djinn algortihms support multiple alternative alleles (up to 16 by default), mixed phasing, and are embarrassingly parallel because of its blocked memory layout.
 Note: this library is for genotypes/haplotypes only---there are no included functions to store contig, position, and ref/alt information.
 The library is currently limited to diploid and haploid samples.

 Implemented algorithms:

-- [x] Haplotype PBWT (hPWBT) with RLE-bitmap hybrid (RLE-H) compression.
+- [x] PBWT-preprocessor with RLE-bitmap hybrid (EWAH) compression.
-- [x] Haplotype PBWT with higher-order context modelling.
+- [x] PBWT-preprocessor with higher-order context modelling.
 - [ ] Genotype PBWT (gtPBWT) with RLE-bitmap hybrid compression (from [Tachyon](https://github.com/mklarqvist/tachyon)).
-- [x] RLE-bitmap hybrid compression for use with the gtOcc data structure.
-- [ ] Block-wise genotype PBWT with word-aligned hybrid compression.

 ### Building

-Building requires the packages: [htslib](https://github.com/samtools/htslib), [zstd](https://github.com/facebook/zstd), [lz4](https://github.com/lz4/lz4), and `openssl` if debugging.
-Build with `make` and build with debug flags that perform a very large number of correctness tests by invoking `make debug`.
-Compile with `make debug_size` to get compression performance dumped to the console.
+For full support, building requires [zstd](https://github.com/facebook/zstd) or [lz4](https://github.com/lz4/lz4). [htslib](https://github.com/samtools/htslib) is required if you intend on using the optional support class `VcfReader.h`.
+Build with `make` in the root directory.

 ### Usage

-Compile and execute `djinn` to display available command line options.
-For usage of the library, see `main.cpp` for an example.
-Detailed examples coming soon.

 ### Note